Kronuz/pyScss/docs/back-matter.rst

 * Python 3 support.
 As a result, Python 2.5 no longer works; whether this is a bug or a feature is not yet clear.
 * It's possible to write custom Sass functions in Python, though the API for this is not final.
 * Experimental support for the map type and destructuring ``@each``, both unreleased additions to the Ruby project.
+* Support for the new string and list functions in Sass 3.3.
 * Added ``background-brushed``.

 Backwards-incompatible changes